himazawa/himazawa.github.io/content/posts/xz-backdoor/index.en.md

 {{< /admonition >}}

 - __2023__:
-    - A new maintainer shows up in the `xz` project.
+    - A new maintainer shows up in the `xz` project
 - __29 Mar 2024__:
     - Andres Freund sent an email to the oss-security security regarding a backdoor in `xz/liblzma`.
     He was optimizing his infrastructure and found that ssh was  suspiciously slow.
 Some debug later he found the issue was likely caused by the backdoor.
 The initial analysis was performed with the help of Florian Weimer.